LikeNmuFF/FreedomWall/README.md

 │ On Error         │  │ On Success                      │
 │                  │  │                                 │
 │ Redisplay form   │  │ Store message in Database       │
-│ with error message.│  │ with status set to "Pending".   │ └──────────────────┘  └─────────────────────────────────┘
+│wth error message.│  │ with status set to "Pending".   │ └──────────────────┘  └─────────────────────────────────┘
                                      │
                                      ▼